djangoflow/flutter-djangoflow/packages/djangoflow_scrollable_column/README.md

 - If you encounter a bug or issue, please submit a detailed bug report.
 - Include steps to reproduce the issue, expected behavior, and actual behavior.
 - Provide any relevant error messages or screenshots.
-- You can submit bug reports through GH issues, please add [djangoflow_websocket] as prefix for the issue title
+- You can submit bug reports through GH issues, please add [djangoflow_scrollable_column] as prefix for the issue title

 ### Feature Requests: